GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

    - All the PDB search paths that were listed in RDP during the crash dump capture will be recorded in the AMD GPU crash dump (.rgd) file and automatically used by the RGD command line when parsing that file.
    - If the relevant path is only known later during analysis, you can use the --pdb-path command line option to ensure that the rgd command line tool locates and uses the files that include the debug information.
+   - If the shader debug info files are stored in a deep hierarchy of subdirectories, use the --pdb-subdir command line option to enable recursive search through all subdirectories of each PDB search path.

 **Configuration in RDP**